Capify Business Loans

-Unlike a traditional loan, Capify’s is paid back in very small amounts regularly; you can choose whether you want that to be every day, or every week.
+Unlike a traditional loan, Capify’s is paid back in very small amounts regularly; either daily or weekly.
 The repayments are completely automated so you don’t need to do anything.
 Many business owners love our regular payments, because they don’t have to save a large amount by a fixed date each month.

 Raise from £5,000